moov-io/wire/README.md

 As part of Moov's initiative to offer open source fintech infrastructure, we have a large collection of active projects you may find useful:

+- [Moov Wire20022](https://github.com/moov-io/wire20022) reads, writes, and validates **Fedwire ISO 20022** XML messages (successor format to FAIM).

+- [Moov Fedwire20022](https://github.com/moov-io/fedwire20022) provides generated Go types from the Fedwire Funds ISO 20022 XSDs.

 - [Moov Watchman](https://github.com/moov-io/watchman) offers search functions over numerous trade sanction lists from the United States and European Union.

 - [Moov Fed](https://github.com/moov-io/fed) implements utility services for searching the United States Federal Reserve System such as ABA routing numbers, financial institution name lookup, and FedACH and Fedwire routing information.

 - [Moov Image Cash Letter](https://github.com/moov-io/imagecashletter) implements Image Cash Letter (ICL) files used for Check21, X.9 or check truncation files for exchange and remote deposit in the U.S.

 - [Moov ACH](https://github.com/moov-io/ach) provides ACH file generation and parsing, supporting all Standard Entry Codes for the primary method of money movement throughout the United States.

 - [Moov Metro 2](https://github.com/moov-io/metro2) provides a way to easily read, create, and validate Metro 2 format, which is used for consumer credit history reporting by the United States credit bureaus.